andresangelini/andresangelini.github.io/_posts/2018-09-03-Clipping-SVG-elements-with-complex-shapes.md

+This is the final chapter about an alchemist's personal quest for **Making a Responsive Medieval Board With SVG Stacks**.
+You may read the chapters in any order you want but I would otherwise suggest you to do it in the proper order to get the full context of the project.

+## Chapters

+1. [Making a Responsive Medieval Board With SVG Stacks][ch-1]
+2. [Making an SVG Stretch][ch-2]
+3. [Inverting SVG Elements][ch-3]
+4. [Rotating SVG Elements][ch-4]
+5. [Clipping SVG Elements][ch-5]
+6. [Improving Organization With Defs][ch-6]
+7. [Namespacing][ch-7]
+8. [Styling an SVG][ch-8]
+9. [Using SVG patterns][ch-9]
+10. [Clipping SVG Elements With Complex Shapes][ch-10]
+11. [Using an SVG stack With Fragment Identifiers][ch-11]
+12. [Getting Sassy With The Board][ch-12]
+13. [When Sass Met BEM][ch-13]
+14. [Browser Support For SVG Stacks][ch-14]
+15. [Sass Mixins For SVG Stacks][ch-15]
+16. [Combining Modernizr Detects][ch-16]
+17. [Tiling With Sass][ch-17]
+18. [Error Handling in Sass][ch-18]

 ### Clipping SVG elements with complex shapes.

-As you have probably realized already, we can't just apply these patterns to simple rectangles because they would be visible through the board's frames and holes.
+As you have probably realized already if you have been following [so far][ch-9], we can't just apply these patterns to simple rectangles because they would be visible through the board's frames and holes.
 We obviously need to clip them, but here's the catch: while the corners to be removed are of a fixed size, the parts that need to be visible must stretch.
 Remember also, that what we define by using clip-path is the visible area and not the other way around.
 However, we have no way of defining a clip-path that has these characteristics.
 Nonetheless, we can achieve the same result by, once again, taking a more indirect approach.

 The parts we need to remove are the four corners, the area where the holes for the chains are, and a tiny bit of each side.
 Since we need to define the area we want displayed and this area needs to stretch while keeping a constant offset in pixels, we might as well create some `<rect>`s and make a composition with them to get an aproximation of the shape we are after.